How to Delete an eSIM: A Traveler's Guide for iPhone & Android

 Free Up Limited eSIM Slots

 This is the most critical reason.
 While you can typically only use one or two eSIMs at a time, most modern smartphones can store a limited number of eSIM profiles—usually between 8 and 20, depending on the model.
 This might sound like a lot, but for a frequent traveler, these slots can fill up surprisingly fast.
 If you hit your device's limit, you won't be able to install a new eSIM until you remove an old one.
 Deleting expired profiles ensures you always have room for your next journey.
 You can always check the specifications for eSIM compatible devices to see how many your specific model supports.
+For more details on eSIM technology, you can refer to resources like the GSMA's eSIM information page.

 Enhance Security and Privacy